bogwi/eruzero/README.md

 All tests save *RG* are designed to keep the map small.
 The keys are put on rotation, so the tests are tombstone-heavy.
 Especially *EXH* test.
 At the test's end, on the default 1M ops, the map has wrenched with 980k tombstones under the size of only 1!

-Benchmark against ZIG's HashMap can be invoked in the command line via
+Benchmark against ZIG's both HashMap and ArrayHashMap can be invoked in the command line via

 ```
 zig build bench